World Navigator current position

-The boat's all 10 suites (top-tier cabins) are in categories Journey Suite (380 ft2 / 35 m2), Discovery Suite (445 ft2 / 41 m2) and Navigator Suite (465 ft2 / 43 m2), plus two Junior Suites (300 ft2 / 28 m2).
+The boat's all 10x suites (top-tier cabins) are in categories Journey Suite (380 ft2 / 35 m2), Discovery Suite (445 ft2 / 41 m2) and Navigator Suite (465 ft2 / 43 m2), plus 2x Junior Suites (300 ft2 / 28 m2).
 All suites are 2-Room (1-Bedroom) and with step-out balconies (sized 110 ft2 / 10 m2) furnished with 2 sun loungers, 2 teak deckchairs and 1 low table.
-Each suite has 2 closets and 2 large HDTVs (wall-mounted in the bedroom / living room).
-The two Junior Suites are in different configurations - one with an outdoor balcony, one with French Balcony.
+Each suite has 2x closets and 2x smart HDTVs (wall-mounted in the bedroom / living room).
+Both Junior Suites are in different configurations - one with an outdoor balcony, one with French Balcony.

-Cabin bathrooms are with spa showers (rain shower head, handheld showerhead, 4 adjustable body jets), L'Occitane bath products (shampoo, conditioner, body wash, handwash, hand lotion).
+Cabin bathrooms are with spa showers (rain shower head, handheld showerhead, 4x adjustable body jets), L'OCCITANE bath products (shampoo, conditioner, body wash, handwash, hand lotion).
 Navigator Suites and Discovery Suites bathrooms are with double basin vanity (his-and-hers sinks) and separate WC.
-Navigator Suites bathrooms are with bathtub.
+Navigator Suites bathrooms have bathtubs.

 Shipboard facilities and activities

 The ship offers plenty of public areas, including Observation Lounge (glass-domed, with surrounding outdoor terrace), Navigator Lounge (a multi-purpose and full-bar venue with floor-ceiling windows and comfortable seating), Library (reading lounge), Lecture Theatre (24-hour open Auditorium serving cruise company's enrichment program with daily scheduled activities, including port talks, discussions, media presentations), aft-located Dining Room Restaurant (with floor-ceiling windows and an outdoor terrace for alfresco dining / weather permitting).